Archibald Yell: Political career

 Active in the Democratic Party, Yell moved to the Arkansas Territory in 1831 to head the federal land office in Little Rock.
 The federal government offered him the governorship of the Florida Territory the following year, but he declined.
 On March 21, 1832, Yell was appointed adjutant general of the Arkansas Territory with the rank of Colonel in place of Colonel Whorton Rector who had resigned.
 His time as adjutant general was apparently cut short by malaria."
-Yell left Arkansas for a time to recoup back home in Tennessee, but by 1835, returned to Arkansas, having been appointed as a Territorial judge.
+Yell left Arkansas for a time to recoup back home in Tennessee, but by 1835, returned to Arkansas, having been appointed as a Judge of the Superior Court, the highest court in the territory.
+He was considered a friend of Andrew Jackson, who may have had a hand in some of his appointments to government jobs.
 He was a strong supporter and personal friend of President James K. Polk.
 Just prior to taking office in 1845, Polk sent Yell to Texas to advocate for its annexation to the union.
 He is reported to have single-handedly retrieved a criminal from a local saloon and physically brought him to his court.

 Yell was elected to the United States House of Representatives in 1836, after Arkansas was admitted to the Union.
 He served one term, from December 5, 1836, to March 3, 1839.
 While in Washington, he was a strong supporter of Texan statehood and favored a stronger military.
 Around this time that he formed the first Masonic lodge in Arkansas at Fayetteville.

 In 1840, Yell was elected Governor of Arkansas.
 He focused on internal improvements, as infrastructure was needed to benefit planters and farmers.
 He also worked to better control banks and supported public education.
 Yell resigned his post as governor to run again for Congress in 1844 at age 47, and won the seat.
 He is reported to have been the consummate campaigner.
 At one stop during the campaign, he is said to have won a shooting match, donated meat to the poor, and bought a jug of whiskey for the crowd.

-Mexican War

 Soon after he took his seat in Congress, the Mexican War began.
 Yell returned to Arkansas and formed the Arkansas Mounted Infantry Regiment.
-Several of his men later achieved notability in Arkansas, including the future governor John Selden Roane, and future Confederate generals Albert Pike, Solon Borland, and James Fleming Fagan.
+His men included the future governor John Selden Roane, and future Confederate generals Albert Pike, Solon Borland, and James Fleming Fagan.
 His cavalry compiled a record of insubordination.
 General John E. Wool, commander of the Arkansas mounted volunteers, said they were, "wholly without instruction, and Colonel Yell is determined to leave (them) in that condition."
 Yell, he continued, had a "total ignorance of his duties as Colonel."
 During the Mexican War, he was brevetted a brigadier general of United States Volunteers.